Extremal permutations in routing cycles: Proof of Theorem

-\begin{lemma}(block decomposition) If permeation $\pi$ has a pebble $A$ with $win(A)=(A,X,W)$ and $|win(A)|=n-1$ and $\pi=(z, A, X, W)$, then one of the following must be true \begin{enumerate} \item if $s(z)=c>0$, then $X$ is an isolated block and $W$ can be partitioned into isolated blocks and blocks with heads so that the block next to $X$ is isolated with $c$ pebbles and smaller than $z$, and the only other order relation is $\{A\}\cup X\succ W$. \item if $s(z)=c<0$, then $W$ is isolated and $X$ can be partitioned into isolated blocks and blocks with tails so that the block next to $W$ is isolated with $|c|$ pebbles and bigger than $z$, and the only other order relation is $\{A\}\cup X\succ W$. \item if $s(z)=0$, then either $X$ can be partitioned into isolated blocks and blocks with tails and $W$ is an isolated block or $W$ can be partitioned into isolated blocks and blocks with heads and $X$ is an isolated block, and the only other order relation is $\{A\}\cup X\succ W$. \end{enumerate} \end{lemma}
+\begin{lemma} If a permutation $\pi$ has a pebble $p_0$ with $win(p_0)=(p_0,X,W)$ and $\pi=(\{z\}, p_0, X, W)$, then one of the following must be true (note that $X$ could be empty) \begin{enumerate} \item if $s(z)=c>0$, then $X$ is an isolated block and $W$ can be partitioned into isolated blocks and blocks with heads, say $W_1, W_2, \ldots, W_r$, so that $W_1$ is isolated with $c$ pebbles and $z\succ W_1$, and the only other order relation is $\{p_0\}\cup X\succ W$. \item if $s(z)=c<0$, then $W$ is isolated and $X$ can be partitioned into isolated blocks and blocks with tails, say $X_1, \ldots, X_r$, so that $X_r$ is isolated with $|c|$ pebbles and $X_r\succ z$, and the only other order relation is $\{p_0\}\cup X\succ W$. \item if $s(z)=0$, then either $X$ can be partitioned into isolated blocks and blocks with tails and $W$ is an isolated block, or $W$ can be partitioned into isolated blocks and blocks with heads and $X$ is an isolated block, and the only other order relation is $\{p_0\}\cup X\succ W$. \end{enumerate} \end{lemma}

 The proof of this lemma is very similar to Lemma~\ref{block-2}, and for completeness, we include a proof below.